 How to Start Your Greeting Card Business From Home (The 5-Step Launch)

-Starting a card business from home is easier when you follow a clear plan.
-The steps below combine the basics with what we've learned watching hundreds of thousands of POD sellers actually scale (and watching most of them quit at week two).
+The steps below combine the basics with what we've learned watching hundreds of thousands of POD sellers scale - and watching most quit at week two.

 Step 1: Define Your Niche and Brand Voice